NEU-DSG/tapas-xq/README.md

 If using the BaseX WAR, place the web archive in the `webapps` directory of [Apache Tomcat](https://tomcat.apache.org/).
 Then, start Tomcat in order to unpack the archive.

+You will need a modern Java JDK (Java Development Kit).
+The [OpenJDK implementation](https://openjdk.org/) is recommended.
+OpenJDK can be installed on a Mac with `brew install java`.

 To make full use of TAPAS-xq, you will need to configure BaseX further:

 - [Set up credentials for the BaseX "admin" account](#set-up-credentials-for-the-basex-admin-account)